Quick reminder - Getting files from downloads

 Importing data programmatically:

-• read_csv() function from readr package
+• read_csv() function from tidyverse (readr) package

 • Use getwd() to check your working directory, where R looks for your data files